edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 01.md

 All Sketches _must_ be Sketcher Workbench sketches, not  Part Design workbench. refer to [Tutorial 0.01](https://github.com/edwardvmills/NURBSlib_EVM/blob/gh-pages/Tutorial%200.01%20ControlPoly4%20and%20CubicCurve4.md)

-This Tutorial is split into several pages so there are no more than 10 images per page.
-These are full size screenshots.
+This Tutorial is split into several pages so there are no more than 10 full size screenshots per page.
 ##[go to page 2](https://github.com/edwardvmills/NURBSlib_EVM/blob/gh-pages/Tutorial%200.02%20ControlGrid44%20and%20CubicSurface44%20-%20page%2002.md)